Bavishi Fertility Institute

 9. Lifestyle Factors: Unhealthy lifestyle choices, such as smoking, excessive alcohol consumption, and obesity, can negatively affect ovarian function.
 These factors may contribute to a decline in AMH levels, influencing overall fertility.

-Ways to increase AMH level
+How to increase AMH level ?

 One may feel that it will be possible to improve or increase AMH level.
 However, in reality, our aim is to improve egg number and not just the value of AMH.
 While below mentioned, changes may help a little, it is most crucial to plan pregnancy early when the AMH levels are low or vert low.
 If you can’t plan a pregnancy after diagnosis of low AMH soon, you should consider fertility preservation by egg freezing or embryo freezing also.